sorintlab/stolon/doc/postgres_parameters.md

 To avoid this stolon disables the execution of ALTER SYSTEM commands making postgresql.auto.conf a symlink to /dev/null.
 When an ALTER SYSTEM command is executed it'll return an error.

 ALTER SYSTEM command can be re-enabled by using `--disable-alter-system=false` parameter to `stolon-keeper` or using `STKEEPER_DISABLE_ALTER_SYSTEM=false` environment variable.
-This can be useful for extensions that use this command like the citus extension.
+This can be useful to occasionally verify the effect of a change on just the primary/replica first before rolling it out across the cluster.

 ## Restart postgres on changing some pg parameters